vincentc168777/Face-Recognition-and-Manga-Face-Match/README.md

 - Expanding the manga dataset and balancing image counts per emotion category
 - Deploying with a persistent GPU-backed inference endpoint for faster response times at scale

-## License

-*(Add a license, e.g. MIT, if you want this reusable — and note separately that the manga panel images are used for research/demo purposes and are not your own IP if that's the case)*